California Native American Tribal Relations

 Grant Program

-The Conservancy holds periodic grant rounds related to specific topics, but many of the Conservancy’s grant programs have open solicitations.
+SCC holds periodic grant rounds related to specific topics, but many of the Conservancy’s grant programs have open solicitations.
 Tribes are welcome to apply at any time and may also do so by reaching out to us and/or filling out our general pre-application.
 Examples of grant rounds include Explore the Coast, Explore the Coast Overnight, Coastal Stories, Wildfire Resilience, Coastal Wetlands, Water Quality, and Sea Otter Recovery.

 Project Examples